Lynn E. Calkins

 Ms. Calkins is also experienced in challenging an agency's regulatory authority through rulemaking challenges brought under the Administrative Procedure Act (APA) and in seeking nationwide restraining orders of regulations where applicable.

-Ms. Calkins is based in Holland & Knight's Washington, D.C., office, but her practice is national.
+Ms. Calkins is based in Holland & Knight's Washington, D.C., and Nashville offices, but her practice is national.
 She has successfully defended and affirmatively filed actions in many federal courts across the country.

-Ms. Calkins serves as the deputy section leader of Holland & Knight's Litigation Section, the practice group leader for the firm's Washington, D.C., Litigation Group and a member of the firm's Directors Committee.
+Ms. Calkins serves as the deputy section leader of Holland & Knight's Litigation Section and as a member of the firm's Directors Committee.
+Previously, she served as the practice group leader for the firm's Washington, D.C., Litigation Group.
 In 2004, Ms. Calkins was selected for Holland & Knight's Rising Stars program, a dynamic and intensive program in leadership, marketing and management.
 In 2005, she co-chaired that program.
 Prior to her current roles, Ms. Calkins served as the marketing partner for the firm's three offices in the Mid-Atlantic region.

 In 1995, Ms. Calkins clerked for the Honorable Deborah K. Chasanow in the U.S. District Court for the District of Maryland, where she now serves as a member of the court's Bench-Bar Liaison Committee.